Previous Page

 The screener contacts the reporter to:

-• Clarify information in the intake including severity indicators, safety concerns, and risk factors.
+• Confirm and clarify information in the intake, including severity indicators, safety concerns, and risk factors.

 • Request any additional information since the time of the intake.